thedart76/aframe-gear-of-war/README.md

 ------------

-❓Why didn't I create just one version?
+❓*Why didn't I create just one version?*
 Long story short: I was lucky enough to manage to submit my game 10 minutes before the deadline!

-❓Why did you choose to sumbit the version for Gear VR instead of the Desktop version?
-More people would have tried it.
+❓*Why did you choose to sumbit the version for Gear VR instead of the Desktop version?
+More people would have tried it!*
 "Gear of War" is a tribute to the mechanincs of "Gears of War", and its name makes so much sense as a game for Gear VR.
 What can I do, I like plays of words!

 ------------